citrix/workspace-linux-oem-guide/docs/customize.md

 * Flash videos with resolutions less than 250 pixels in either the x or y dimension are rendered on the server by design.
 * In some cases, HDX MediaStream Flash Redirection might only work when gliblc 2.10 is installed on the user device.

-Citrix Receiver searches in the following locations for the Citrix Flash plug-in, libflashplayer.so:
+Citrix Workspace app searches in the following locations for the Citrix Flash plug-in, libflashplayer.so:

 * /usr/lib/browser-plugins/
 * /usr/lib/flashplugin-installer/